-To know more, visit the Arctic Politics web page.
+To learn more about the institute, visit the Arctic Politics web page.

-The Arctic Yearbook is the outcome of the Northern Research Forum and the UArctic Thematic Network on Geopolitics and Security.
+The Arctic Yearbook is the outcome of the Northern Research Forum and Thematic Network on Geopolitics and Security.

 The first Arctic Yearbook was published in 2012 and the latest one, the 2016 edition, was launched in connection with the Arctic Circle 20th anniversary.
 All published Arctic Yearbooks can be found here.

 The 2017 edition is currently being edited and the publication is scheduled for October 2017.